 In 1994, Arkansas implemented the first drug court in Pulaski County, known as S.T.E.P. or the Supervised Treatment and Education Program.
-Currently, Arkansas has a total of forty-nine (49) adult drug courts, sixteen (16) juvenile drug courts, eleven (11) DWI courts, five (5) HOPE & Swift courts, fifteen (15) veterans treatment courts, five (5) alternative sentencing courts, one (1) domestic violence courts, two (2) family treatment courts, and two (2) mental health courts.
+Currently, Arkansas has a total of forty-nine (49) adult drug courts, sixteen (16) juvenile drug courts, fourteen (14) DWI courts, five (5) HOPE & Swift courts, sixteen (16) veterans treatment courts, five (5) alternative sentencing courts, two (2) family treatment courts, and two (2) mental health courts.

 - Specialty court programs integrate alcohol and other drug treatment services within justice system case processing.

 - Using a nonadversarial approach, prosecution and defense counsel promote public safety while protecting participants’ due process rights.

 - Eligible participants are identified early and promptly placed in the specialty court program.

 - Specialty court programs provide access to a continuum of alcohol, drug, and other related treatment and rehabilitation services.

 - Abstinence is monitored by frequent alcohol and other drug testing.

 - A coordinated strategy governs court responses to participants’ compliance.

 - Ongoing judicial interaction with each program participant is essential.